aep-dev/api-linter/docs/rules/0158/response-repeated-field.md

   aep: 158
   name: [core, '0158', response-repeated-field]
   summary: |
-    First field (by both position and field number) of Paginated RPCs' response should be repeated.
+    One field of a paginated RPCs' response should be repeated.
 permalink: /158/response-repeated-field
 redirect_from: